-By NACCAM delegated procedures, the Director, NCCAM, has authority to act upon unusual or extenuating circumstances.
-As circumstances require, based on programmatic considerations, the Director, NCCAM, after consultation with Council, may make exceptions to these guidelines.
+By NACCIH delegated procedures, the Director, NCCIH, has authority to act upon unusual or extenuating circumstances.
+As circumstances require, based on programmatic considerations, the Director, NCCIH, after consultation with Council, may make exceptions to these guidelines.
 Exceptions to these procedures should be extremely rare.
-Nonetheless, circumstances may require the deviation from the prescribed procedure in order to achieve the mission of the NCCAM.
-These actions are usually discussed by a subset of Council members selected by the Director and Executive Secretary of NACCAM.
+Nonetheless, circumstances may require the deviation from the prescribed procedure in order to achieve the mission of the NCCIH.
+These actions are usually discussed by a subset of Council members selected by the Director and Executive Secretary of NACCIH.
 Any actions of this exceptional nature must be appropriately documented as necessary for the official record, and will be reported to Council at its next scheduled meeting.

 II.
 Concepts for Research Initiatives

 In open session, Council conducts concept review of potential research initiatives.
 These concepts originate from the scientific community, constituency organizations, and Congress.

 Using information from the sources listed above and their knowledge of the research portfolio, NCCIH staff prepares concept summaries for review by the Council.
 The Council may recommend approval, modification, deferral, or disapproval of a concept.
 Approved concepts are the bases for programs initiated through Requests for Applications, Requests for Proposals, and Program Announcements.